 Mr. Morgan Morton and his family gifted the building and grounds of the Museum to the Town of Collierville in 2008.
 After almost 4 years of fundraising and volunteerism by Collierville Residents, the Museum opened in June 2012.
 The Museum offers a permanent exhibition space, temporary exhibitions, a community art gallery, reading room, and event rentals.
 Extensive renovations to the building have transformed it into a vibrant community asset.

 The Morton Museum acts as the gateway to Collierville's Historic District.
 Begin at the Museum, take-in the exhibitions, historic objects, and breathtaking architecture.
 Then continue your visit by strolling down Main Street, where you'll be greeted by a Rockwellian Scene: a beautifully landscaped Town Square with gazebo, one-of-a-kind boutique shops and dining experiences, and a historic train depot.
-Need directions or recommendations?
-The Museum's Visitor Center can help!
 From Civil War Buffs to high-end fashionistas, Collierville has something for you.

 About the building